The Book of Mormon

 Book of Mormon Research

-John A. Tvedtnes (MA in Linguistics and MA in Middle East Studies (Hebrew), University of Utah) retired in 2007 as a senior resident scholar with the Institute for the Study and Preservation of Ancient Religious Texts at Brigham Young University.
+John A. Tvedtnes (MA in Linguistics and MA in Middle East Studies (Hebrew), University of Utah) retired in 2007 as a senior resident scholar with the Neal A. Maxwell Institute for Religious Scholarship at Brigham Young University.
 He has taught at the University of Utah and at the Brigham Young University Jerusalem Center for Near Eastern Studies and the BYU Salt Lake Center and has lectured in Israel and the United States.
 At this writing, he has authored 10 books and more than 300 articles.
 (Read More)

 One of the most popular books in the world, after the Bible, is the Book of Mormon.
 Since it was first published in 1830, 78 million copies have been published in 94 languages.
 More than four million copies were distributed during 1997.
 (Read more)